iscl-compmorph/iscl-compmorph.github.io/index.md

 - What is a word?
 - How can we discover words in speech, or texts written without clear hints to word boundaries?
-- Can we build models of morphological processing purely data-driven manner?
+- Can we build models of morphological processing purely in a data-driven manner?
 - Do we still need rule-based models/descriptions of natural languages?
 - Can we help document low-resource, endangered language with the help of computational methods?
-- Can we study morphological typology, the morphological differences between the  world's languages, im computational and quatntiative methods?
+- Can we study morphological typology, the morphological differences between the  world's languages, with computational and quantitative methods?
 - What makes a language morphologically complex or rich?
 - Can we quantify morphological complexity?